 Kuvée is a two-part system.
 The Kuvée Smart Bottle, which acts as a dispenser, is actually a wine-bottle shaped sleeve.
 The catch is that it can’t be used with just any wine you purchase at the store.
 Instead, Kuvée owners need to stock up on Kuvée Wine.

 Now, Kuvée Wine isn’t its own product.
-It’s actually wine from well-known California wineries that’s been bottled in specialized canisters.
-These 750ml bottle-shaped capsules are smaller than a regular wine bottle, and include a plastic bag insert and a clever rubber and plastic valve on top—all of which keeps the liquid inside safe from exposure to oxygen.
+It’s actually wine from well-known California wineries that’s been bottled in specialized 750ml bottle-shaped canisters.
+These feature a plastic bag insert that holds the wine, with a rubber and plastic top valve that prevents oxygen exposure.

 The wineries that are currently partnered with Kuvée include Bonny Doon Vineyard, Round Pond Estate, B.R.
 Cohn, Atlas Wine Co., Girard, Pine Ridge Vineyards, Seghesio Family Vineyards, and Schug.